1998 American League Championship Series: Game 1

 Cleveland came in as heavy underdogs, but also were the defending American League Champions.
 In Game 1, the Yankees got off to a good start, by hitting four straight singles in the bottom of the first to score two runs.
 A groundout and stolen base then put runners on second and third with two outs before a wild pitch to Shane Spencer scored another run.
 Spencer walked before Jorge Posada's RBI single made it 4–0 Yankees and knocked starter Jaret Wright out of the game.
 Chad Ogea came on in relief and allowed an RBI single to Scott Brosius.
-Posada's leadoff home run in the sixth off of Ogea made it 6–0, then next inning, back-to-back leadoff doubles by Paul O'Neill and Bernie Williams made it 7–0.
+Posada's leadoff home run in the sixth off Ogea made it 6–0, then next inning, back-to-back leadoff doubles by Paul O'Neill and Bernie Williams made it 7–0.
 Eventual ALCS MVP David Wells cruised through 8 1/3 innings.
 A two-run homer by Manny Ramírez would knock home the only runs of the game for Cleveland in the ninth.
 Jeff Nelson retired the last two batters of the game.